IntersectMBO/plutus/README.md

 ## Status

-The formalisation currently covers System F omega with (deep) iso-recursive types and builtin-types for sized integers and sized bytestrings.
-Progress and preservation have been shown to hold for the small-step semantics and an evaluator can be used to execute small examples.
+The formalisation currently covers the full language of Plutus Core:
+System F omega with (deep) iso-recursive types, and builtin-types for sized integers and sized bytestrings.
+Progress and preservation have been shown to hold for the small-step semantics.
+An evaluator can be used to execute small examples in Agda and also compile them to Haskell.

-### Current status
-* deep iso-recursive types are implemented but not fully tested;
-* builtins are covered only in the syntactic typed version so far;
-* builtins integers are modelled as Agda integers and could, potentially, be compiled to Haskell integers.
-Only a subset of the integer operations map to real Agda implementations, the rest are treated abstractly.
-It is possible to, for example, increment an arbitrarily sized integer;
-* builtin bytestrings are modelled abstractly in Agda and could, potentially, be compiled to Haskell bytestrings;
-* abstract machines/erasure are not yet covered.

 ## Structure